 One such infection is a yeast infection called candidiasis Candidiasis Candidiasis is a fungal infection caused by several species of the yeast Candida, especially Candida albicans.
-The most common type of candidiasis is a superficial infection of the mouth, vagina... read more .
+The most common type of candidiasis is a superficial infection of... read more .
 Candida yeast is a normal resident of the mouth, digestive tract, and vagina that usually causes no harm.
 In people with diabetes, however, Candida can overgrow on mucous membranes and moist areas of the skin causing rashes in those areas.

 Eye problems in diabetes

 Liver damage in diabetes

 It is common for people with diabetes to also have fatty liver disease Fatty Liver Fatty liver is an abnormal accumulation of certain fats (triglycerides) inside liver cells.
 People with fatty liver may feel tired or have mild abdominal discomfort but otherwise have no symptoms... read more , in which abnormal fat deposits collect in the liver.
 Fatty liver disease can sometimes progress to more serious liver disease including cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
 The scar... read more .
 Doctors diagnose liver problems if liver blood tests are abnormal and confirm the diagnosis with a liver biopsy Biopsy of the Liver Doctors can obtain a sample of liver tissue during exploratory surgery, but more often they obtain a sample by inserting a hollow needle through the person's skin and into the liver.
 This type... read more .
 Losing weight, good control of blood sugar levels, and treatment of high cholesterol Dyslipidemia Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
 Lifestyle, genetics, disorders (such as low thyroid hormone... read more can be helpful.

 Kidney damage in diabetes